dzervoudakes/grindstonejs/README.md

 ##### eq()

-_Return an element from the set as specified by the corresponding index value._
+_Return the DOM element at the specified index of the current as a new instance of Grindstone._

 ```
 $(selector).eq(index);